secure-software-engineering/phasar/README.md

 using -h | --help.
 ```
 Command-line options:
+  -v [ --version ]                      Print PhASAR version
   -h [ --help ]                         Print help message
-  --more_help                          Print more help
+  -e [ --helpextended ]                 Print more help
-  --config arg                         Path to the configuration file, options
+  -c [ --config ] arg                   Path to the configuration file, options
-                                       can be specified as 'parameter = option'
+                                        can be specified as 'parameter =
+                                        option'
-  --silent                             Suppress any non-result output
+  -s [ --silent ]                       Suppress any non-result output

 Configuration file options:
-  -f [ --function ] arg                Function under analysis (a mangled
+  -F [ --function ] arg                 Function under analysis (a mangled
                                         function name)
   -m [ --module ] arg                   Path to the module(s) under analysis
-  -p [ --project ] arg                 Path to the project under analysis
   -E [ --entry-points ] arg             Set the entry point(s) to be used
   -O [ --output ] arg (=results.json)   Filename for the results
   -D [ --data-flow-analysis ] arg       Set the analysis to be run
   -P [ --pointer-analysis ] arg         Set the points-to analysis to be used
                                         (CFLSteens, CFLAnders)
   -C [ --callgraph-analysis ] arg       Set the call-graph algorithm to be used
                                         (CHA, RTA, DTA, VTA, OTF)
   -H [ --classhierachy-analysis ] arg   Class-hierarchy analysis
   -V [ --vtable-analysis ] arg          Virtual function table analysis
   -S [ --statistical-analysis ] arg     Statistics
   -W [ --wpa ] arg (=1)                 Whole-program analysis mode (1 or 0)
-  -M [ --mem2reg ] arg (=1)            Promote memory to register pass (1 or 0)
+  -M [ --mem2reg ] arg (=1)             Promote memory to register pass (1 or
+                                        0)
-  -R [ --printedgerec ] arg (=0)       Print exploded-super-graph edge recorder
+  -R [ --printedgerec ] arg (=0)        Print exploded-super-graph edge
-                                       (1 or 0)
+                                        recorder (1 or 0)
-  --analysis-plugin arg                Analysis plugin(s) (absolute path to the
+  --analysis-plugin arg                 Analysis plugin(s) (absolute path to
-                                       shared object file(s))
+                                        the shared object file(s))
-  --callgraph-plugin arg               ICFG plugin (absolute path to the shared
+  --callgraph-plugin arg                ICFG plugin (absolute path to the
-                                       object file)
+                                        shared object file)
-  --project-id arg (=myphasarproject)  Project Id used for the database
+  -I [ --project-id ] arg (=myphasarproject)
+                                        Project Id used for the database
-  --graph-id arg (=123456)             Graph Id used by the visualization
+  -G [ --graph-id ] arg (=123456)       Graph Id used by the visualization
                                         framework
-  --pamm-out arg (=PAMM_data.json)     Filename for PAMM's gathered data
+  -A [ --pamm-out ] arg (=PAMM_data.json)
+                                        Filename for PAMM's gathered data
 ```

 ### Running an analysis